API and Automated Trading Policy

 3. Information requests

 We may require users, market makers, liquidity providers, API users, or other participants to provide information about automated trading systems, quote logic, controls, testing, supervision, trading purpose, beneficial ownership, or risk management where we reasonably consider this necessary for market integrity, legal, compliance, security, or operational purposes.
+Participants must respond to any information request under this section 3 within the period specified by us, which will not be less than five business days in non-urgent circumstances.
+Failure to respond within the specified period may result in restriction, suspension, or termination of API access, and may limit the remedies available to the participant in connection with any related market integrity, Mistrade, Erroneous Transaction, or compliance review.

 4. Message rates and usage controls